hashgraph/guardian/docs/policy-workflow-creation-using-the-guardian-user-interface/policy-workflow-step-2.md

 We then set the “Default Active” and add “Installer” as permission.

-As a next step, we set the “Schema” field through a drop-down based on pre-configured schemas for the document relevant for this policy action request – in our case we select “IRec-Application-Details” as the required data schema for the request.&#x20;
+As a next step, we set the “Schema” field through a drop-down based on pre-configured schemas for the document relevant for this policy action request – in our case we select “IRec-Application-Details” as the required data schema for the request.

 Note - the creation of schemas is a prerequisite to policy creation.